Organic geochemistry: Coal

+Earth history and geobiology

+Organic geochemistry is used in the analysis of ancient sediments and rocks to elucidate paleoenvironments, paleoclimates, and the evolution of earth's biogeochemical cycles since the advent of life.
+The study of biomarkers in extreme environments on the contemporary earth (e.g. hydrothermal vents, deep biosphere) serves to delimit the possibilities and types of life that may have existed on the early earth and on other planets with similar conditions.

+Microbiology

+Organic geochemical biomarkers (biosignatures) have led to the discovery new forms of microbial life in sediments and soils, as well as oceans, lakes, and hydrothermal systems.

 Environmental

-Modern organic geochemistry includes studies of recent sediments to understand the carbon cycle, climate change, and ocean processes.
-In connection with petroleum studies, petroleum-focused geochemists also examine the impact of petroleum on the geological environment.
+Organic geochemistry includes studies of recent sediments to understand the carbon cycle, climate change, and ocean processes.
+The impact of petroleum on the geological environment has attracted interest.
 Geochemistry also examines other pollutants in geological systems, such as metabolites formed from the degradation of hydrocarbons.
 Organic geochemistry analytical techniques, such as GC-MS, allow chemists to determine the intricate effects of organic metabolites and human-derived waste products on the geological environment.

 Of specific concern are the human-derived pollutants stemming from agricultural work.
 The use of animal manure, in combination with general municipal and sewage waste management, has changed many physical properties of the agricultural soil involved and the surrounding soils.

 Organic geochemistry is also relevant to aqueous environments.
 Pollutants, their metabolites, and how both enter bodies of water are of particular importance in the field.
 This organic matter can also be derived from geological processes in or near bodies of water, similarly influencing nearby lifeforms and protein production.
 Fluorescence spectroscopy has been introduced as a technique to examine organic matter in bodies of water, as dissolved organic matter is typically fluorescent.

 Winds disperse vast quantities of dust (red), sea salt (blue), sulphate (white) and black and organic carbon (green) around the world.

 The study of organic geochemistry also extends to the atmosphere.
 Particularly, geochemists in this field study the makeup of insoluble material in the lower atmosphere.
 They have defined certain consequences of organic aerosols including physiological toxicity, direct and indirect climate forcing, smog, rain acidification, and incorporation into the natural carbon cycle.